 VRE4EIC releases video tutorials teaching how to build virtual research environments

 VRE4EIC, an H2020 European research project managed by ERCIM, has released a series of video tutorials.
 Short online videos are explaining how to build a Virtual Research Environment (VRE) or to enhance an existing VRE.

 ERCIM Workshop on Blockchain Engineering: Papers, Research Questions and Interests

-The purpose of this workshop is to look at what the general excitement about blockchain technologies means for computer science research and to identify the major research challenges in this area.
-The aim is to establish Blockchain Engineering as a new field of computer science research.
+The ERCIM blockchain working group organised a workshop on 8-9 May in Amsterdam in conjunction with the ERCIM spring meetings.
+The purpose of this workshop was to look at what the general excitement about blockchain technologies means for computer science research and to identify the major research challenges in this area.
+Ten papers have been selected for presentation covering basic technologies, applications, and methods.
+The papers are available in the EUSSET Digital Library For more information, see https://www.linkedin.com/pulse/ercim-workshop-blockchain-engineering-wolfgang-prinz/

 The VRE4EIC project invites researchers to evaluate Virtual Research Environment architectures